 A popular method for teaching confirmation bias, first introduced by P.C.
 Wason in 1960, is to show the following numbers to a classroom: 2, 4, 6

 The teacher then asks the classroom to guess why those numbers are in that particular order and to guess the teacher’s secret rule for selecting them in that way.
-The students answer by offering up three numbers of their own using the rule they think is in play.
+The teacher then shows the number 10, 12, 14, and asks again to imagine what rule might be in play.
+Then the teacher reveals 22, 24, 26.
+The students are then tasked with coming up with three numbers of their own using the rule they think is in play.
 The teacher will then say “yes” or “no” if the order matches the rule.
-When the student thinks they have it figured out, they have to write it down and turn it in.
-Students typically offer sets like 10, 12, 14 or 22, 24, 26.
-The teacher says “yes” over and over again, and the majority of people believe that the instructor’s confirmation means they have figured out the rule, but they haven’t.
-To figure out the rule, students would have to offer sets like 2, 2, 2 or 9, 8, 7 – these, the teacher would say, do not fit the rule.
-With enough guesses playing against what the students think the rule may be, students finally figure out what the original rule was: any three numbers in ascending order.
+When the student thinks they have it figured out, they say their numbers out loud.
+Students typically offer sets like 6, 8, 10 or 32, 24, 26.
+The teacher then says “yes” over and over again, and the majority of people believe that the instructor’s confirmation means they have figured out the rule, but they haven’t.
+The teacher then reveals that 3, 9, 555 also follows the rule or 1, 2, 3.
+To figure out the rule, students would have had to offer sets like 2, 2, 2 or 9, 8, 7 – these, the teacher would say, did not fit the rule.
+With enough guesses playing against what the students think the rule may be focused on disconfirmation instead of confirmation, students finally figure out what the original rule was: any three numbers in ascending order.

 You seek out safe havens for your ideology, friends and coworkers of like mind and attitude, media outlets guaranteed to play nice.
 Whenever your opinions or beliefs are so intertwined with your self-image you couldn’t pull them away without damaging your core concepts of self, you avoid situations which may cause harm to those beliefs.